muazsh/Mockingbird/README.md

 END_MOCK(FooMock)
 ```

-Then in the tests if a method needs some desired behaviour a substitute function or lambda should be intorduced, for example:
+Then in the tests if a method needs some desired behaviour a substitute function or lambda (without capture) should be intorduced, for example:
 ```c++
 const MyStruct CreateMyStructSubstitute(int x, int y) { return MyStruct{ x + 10, y + 10 }; }
 ```